 Perhaps more so than anything else, art helps children express emotion in a meaningful and honest way.
 According to a 2015 report by the National Endowment for the Arts, art activities help kids regulate their emotions so they learn how to control themselves when they are overwhelmed by anger and frustration.
 Kids gain a sense of confidence as they take the emotions they are feeling, acknowledge and process them into something visual.

 There are plenty more benefits that you and your child will receive from art classes but we just covered the basics.
-If you want to enroll your child in a local art class, be sure to use Sawyer to find the ones that will fit your schedule best.
+If you want to enroll your child in a virtual art class, be sure to use Sawyer to find the ones that will fit your schedule best — check out tons of great options here.